Quantum Algorithm for Estimating Betti Numbers Using Cohomology Approach: Overview

 where $h^r \in H^r_{\Delta}$ is called a \textit{harmonic form}.
 An important result underlying our method is that the dimension of this harmonic space $H^r_{\Delta}$ is equal to the $r$-th Betti number of the given triangulated manifold.
 This gives rise to an alternative classical algorithm based on cohomology; see Algorithm~\ref{alg: bettinumber}.

-Our quantum algorithm, summarized in Algorithm~\ref{alg: quantumbettinumber}, is based on this link, and we aim to find the dimension of $\mathcal{H}^r$, which directly yields the $r$-th Betti number.
+Our quantum algorithm, as summarized in Algorithm~\ref{alg: quantumbettinumber}, is based on this link, and we aim to find the dimension of $\mathcal{H}^r$, which directly yields the $r$-th Betti number.
 Another crucial recipe is that, for a given $r$-form $\omega^r$ and a specification of triangulated manifold (via matrices $G$'s and $F$'s), there is a systematic procedure for finding $h^r$, e.g., $h^r = \omega^r - \delta \Omega - d\eta$.
 More specifically, to find $\Omega$ and $\eta$ for a given $\omega^r $, we need to solve a linear equation for each of them, respectively.
 This enables us to leverage recent advances in quantum algorithmic frameworks, such as the quantum linear solver~\cite{childs2017quantum, harrow2009quantum} and the quantum singular value transformation/block-encoding technique~\cite{gilyen2019quantum, low2017optimal, low2019hamiltonian}.
 We note that the differential operator $d$ and the codifferential operator $\delta$ can be built from the input of the above matrices $G$'s and $F$'s, supplemented with additional information on the areas/volumes of simplexes constituting the triangulation (will be shown in Appendix~\ref{sec: elaboration}).
 Therefore, we can employ the QSVT/block-encoding technique to obtain $\delta \Omega, d\eta$, and eventually $h^r = \omega^r - \delta \Omega - d\eta$.
 Once we succeed in drawing many elements $\in H^r_{\Delta}$, we can track the number of linearly independent terms, and then the dimension of $H^r_{\Delta}$ can be revealed.
-Our quantum algorithm for estimating Betti numbers based on the cohomology approach is summarized below in Algorithm~\ref{alg: quantumbettinumber}.

 Figure~\ref{fig: comparison} features a high-level comparison between our cohomology approach and others' homology approach for estimating Betti numbers.
 Our quantum algorithm, as summarized in Algo.~\ref{alg: quantumbettinumber}, is a direct translation of the above procedure into the quantum setting.
 For demonstration, we summarize our results for estimating the normalized $r$-th Betti number and the $r$-th Betti number as follows. \begin{theorem} Let $K$ be a simplicial complex with $n$ points, corresponding to the triangulation of an $n$-manifold.
 The r-th normalized Betti number $\beta_r/|S_r^K|$ can be estimated to additive accuracy $\epsilon$ with success probability $1- \xi$, by choosing $\Gamma = |S_r^K|$ in the Algo.~\ref{alg: bettinumber}, in time complexity